Fastish/F1-Predictor/replit.md

 3. Admin concludes season and declares winning team
 4. Trading is locked when season concludes
 5. Admin calculates payouts (distributes prize pool by share percentage)
-6. Admin distributes payouts - USDC sent to winners' Stellar wallets
+6. Admin distributes payouts - USDC sent to winners' Polygon wallets
 7. Winners receive USDC proportional to their shareholding in the winning team

 ## External Dependencies